Best Online Engineering Programs in Idaho (2026)

 How does Engineering pay in Idaho compare to other states?

-Idaho offers competitive entry-level wages, though median salaries are currently 4.1% below the national trend.
+Idaho offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Idaho a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in Idaho?